Tegeon/PostLogSQL/README.txt

 If PostLogSQL is running in the deliver servers and all its instances are writing on the same MySQL server, using the <message-id> header (set from your software) you can check the shipping status.

+The PostLogSQL scripts are into /daemon folder.
+The /interface folder contains a simple web interface, useful to check delivery status.
+The app is written with Sinatra and uses ActiveRecord (See "Installation").

 == Installation

+=== Daemon

 1) Put the files in /opt/postlogsql (if you choose a different path change it into master.rb and postlogsql.rb)